 Our knees are synovial joints, meaning the surrounding ligaments form a capsule around the joint that is lined on the inside by synovium.
 Synovium produces synovial fluid, which aids in lubricating the joint.

+A ligament is any tissue that attached bone to bone.
 There are four main ligaments, or tough bands of soft tissue, that hold our joints together and provide support and stability as we move our knees.
 Ligaments connect bone to bone, making them the main structural support for the joint.
 This also leaves them especially vulnerable to injury and extremely important to rehabilitate for the proper functioning of our knees.

 The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) exist inside the knee joint between the femur and tibia, controlling the front-to-back bending of the knee joint.
 The ACL attaches the inner side of the lateral femoral condyle to the front of the tibial plateau.
 It is crucial in preventing the knee from bending too far forward, which causes the femur to stretch past the tibia.
 It is very commonly torn during twists, simple stumbles, and especially during sports-related injuries.
 The PCL is less commonly injured, though it can be torn as a result of direct trauma to the knee.
 This short ligament attaches the medial femoral condyle to the posterior portion of the tibial plateau.
 This prevents the tibia from sliding out of alignment with the femur from the back.